Lyn Paul website logo. Lyn Paul website banner.

 On 26th February, following a night of student riots, the Governor of California, Ronald Reagan, declares a state of emergency in Santa Barbara.

-Mar Rhodesia becomes a republic on 2nd March.
+Mar Rhodesia becomes an independent republic on 2nd March.

 On 11th March Iraq recognises the autonomy of the Kurdish people, bringing to an end over eight years of warfare.